leo-gan/GLD.SerializerBenchmark/GLD.SerializerBenchmark/ReadMe.txt

 •	The first call to serializer initializes the serializer that is why it might take thousand times faster to the next calls.
 •	For Avro I did not find a fast serializable method but its serialized string size is good.
 •	Json and Binary formats bring not too much difference in the serialized string size.
 •	Many serializers do not work well with Json DateTime format out-of-box.
-•	The new Microsoft Bond serializer does not play well in this project.
-This puzzle is in my list 
 •	The core .NET serializers from Microsoft: XmlSerializer, BinarySerializer, DataContractSerializer are not bad.
 They show good speed but they not so good for the serialized string size.
-•	Test run outputs the errors and the test results on the console.
-It also traces the serialized strings and the individual test times, which can be seen in DebugView for example.